dhanush/IAmTheAnswer/README.md

 #### Backend ####

-I Am The Answer is a web application which is depended on another Open Source Product [DAAS](https://github.com/bbytes/DAAS), from my company Beyond Bytes Technologies.
-DAAS is the layer that sits on top of a GraphDB for storage.
-DAAS supports schemaless data storage using REST api.
-It has security layer using OAuth 2.0.
+I Am The Answer is a web application based on the MEAN stack.
+MEAN stack is the abbreviation of MongoDB, ExpressJS, AngularJS and NodeJS

 #### Frontend ####

-This web application is built using NodeJS, AngularJS, Jade Templates and has used Yeoman for scaffolding (`yo`), building (`grunt`) and package management (`bower`).
+This web application is built using NodeJS, AngularJS and has used Yeoman for scaffolding (`yo`), building (`grunt`) and package management (`bower`).
 I use PassportJS for Security layer, and logging using Google, Facebook and Twitter will be implemented

 #### Getting Started ####

-1. Set up DAAS by refering the [wiki](https://github.com/bbytes/DAAS/wiki/Getting-started).
 2. Install NodeJS
 3. Install Yeoman - `npm install -g yo`
 4. On the root project directory run: